jlkendrick/dirvana/README.md

 ## Usage

-You now have access to the `dv` command, which provides autocompletion for directory navigation.
-By default, it wraps the `cd` command, but you can also use it to run other commands.
-Here are some examples of how to use `dv`:
+You now have access to the `dv` command, here are some examples of how to use it:
 ```sh
 # --------- Navigating to a directory ---------
 dv project + 'Tab' = dv path/to/project # Autocompletes to top match and displays a menu of other matches.
 Consecutive 'Tab' presses cycle through matches.